jupyter/jupyter_client/docs/messaging.rst

 Connect
 -------

+.. deprecated:: 5.1

+    connect_request/reply have not proved useful, and are considered deprecated.
+    Kernels are not expected to implement handlers for this message.

 When a client connects to the request/reply socket of the kernel, it can issue a connect request to get basic information about the kernel, such as the ports the other ZeroMQ sockets are listening on.
 This allows clients to only have